kmlopez12/ST558-Project2/MondayAnalysis.md

 ```

 Various predictor variables have interactions with each other, and I
-want to focus on those with the lower correlation values, such as year,
+want to focus on those with the lower correlation values with each other
+but higher correlations with the response.
+These variables include such
-temperature, and feeling temperature.
-The date, season, and month
+as year, temperature, and feeling temperature.
+The date, season, and
-variables will be omitted from further analysis because of their
+month variables will be omitted from further analysis because of their
-stronger correlations with other variables.
+stronger correlations with other variables, and working day will be
+omitted for its weak correlation with count.
 The temperature and feeling
 temperature have a very strong correlation so I’ll only keep feeling
 temperature for it’s slightly stronger correlation with the response
 variable, and analyze it alongside the year variable.
 These variables
-were chosen using the Monday data, and will be used for all other days
+were chosen using the `weekday = Monday` data, and will be used for all
-to keep analyses consistent.
+other days to keep analyses consistent.

 ## Modeling